- Cyclones Making Landfall

 Wind Speed to Saffir-Simpson Hurricane Wind Scale

-As knots or even kilometers per hours wind speeds are not that easy to visualize, Herbert Saffir and Robert Simpson came with the good idea to use a scale to describe hurricanes intensities.
+As knots or even kilometers per hours, wind speeds are not that easy to visualize, Herbert Saffir and Robert Simpson came with a good idea to use a scale to describe hurricanes intensities.
 We will apply that scale on all the data, hurricane or not.
 Yeah, we're bad guys breaking the rules...

 Wind Speeds Distribution